-- Is usually easier to spread on your skin and include water-resistant options.
+- Are usually easier to spread on your skin and include water-resistant options.

 - Common active ingredients include octinoxate, oxybenzone, and avobenzone.

-- Works by creating a barrier on top of the skin to protect it from UV rays.
+- Work by creating a barrier on top of the skin to protect it from UV rays.

 - May not absorb easily into the skin.

-- Is a better choice for people with sensitive skin.
+- Are a better choice for people with sensitive skin.

 - Learn about skin cancer risk factors.